ChathurikaAJ/chathurika-jayakody-pronounce/README.md

 ## How It Works

 1. Select language, enter text, click start
-2. On click, text sent to backend using axios POST <br>
+2. On click, text sent to backend using axios POST

     Backend:
     - Link user text and run Azure Speech SDK text-to-speech
     - Save incoming audio file on server